Cathella/Apple_Homepage_Clone/README.md

 ![screenshot](./Screenshot.jpg)

 This repository is setup for a microverse project to practice the use backgrounds and gradients.
 I was required to clone the actual page [here](https://web.archive.org/web/20140301004610/http://www.apple.com/).
 I implemented the nav section as a list which contained all the navigation links.
-A background gradient was applied to the nav while the entire content-container was given a backgroung image.
+A background gradient was applied to the nav while the entire content-container at the top was given a background image.

 Checkout the live version of this project [here](https://raw.githack.com/Cathella/Apple_Homepage_Clone/feature-header/index.html).